Inouit/gridelements_fce/Documentation/DeveloperManual/Index.rst

 Yeoman Generator
 ----------------
 `Yeoman <http://yeoman.io/>`_ is a powerfull way to kickstart website, framework, ...
 In general, it's used for Javascript based code, but you can easily use it for you own purpose.
-That's why we've made a `wec_contentelements generator <https://github.com/Inouit/generator-wecce>`_  in the past and now we work on the *gridelements* transposal.
-You can check progress on the `github project <https://github.com/Inouit/generator-grid-fce>`_ and may be make some feedback.
+That's why we've made a `grid-fce generator <https://github.com/Inouit/generator-grid-fce>`_.
+In this state, the generator already saves a lot of time in creating FCE but we still have some improvement in development.
+Feel free to make some feedback.